jlin27/token-swap-dapp-course/L2_RainbowKit.md

 # RainbowKit 🌈

+In this lesson, we will learn how to allow users to connect their wallets to our dApp using RainbowKit.

 ## What is it?

-[RainbowKit](https://www.rainbowkit.com/) is a React library that makes it easy to add wallet connection to your dapp.
-We are leveraging their [Next.js App Router example](https://www.rainbowkit.com/docs/installation#further-examples) in our app.
+[RainbowKit](https://www.rainbowkit.com/) is a React library that makes it easy to add wallet connection to your dApp.
+We are leveraging their [Next.js App Router example](https://www.rainbowkit.com/docs/installation#further-examples) in our example.

 Check out their [installation instructions](https://www.rainbowkit.com/docs/installation) for full details on the imports, configuration, and providers.
 You can [configure](https://www.rainbowkit.com/docs/installation#configure) your desired chains and [customize the button UI](https://www.rainbowkit.com/docs/custom-connect-button), which we will demonstrate in this dApp.

 ## Setup WalletConnect `projectId` in providers.tsx

-Every dApp that relies on WalletConnect a `projectId` from [WalletConnect Cloud](https://cloud.walletconnect.com/).
+RainbowKit relies on WalletConnect which requires a `projectId`.
+To get one, go to [WalletConnect Cloud](https://cloud.walletconnect.com/).
 This is absolutely free and only takes a few minutes.
+Add it into the `/app/providers.tsx` file.

 ```
 // /app/providers.tsx file

 const config = getDefaultConfig({
    ...
    projectId: "YOUR_WALLETCONNECT_PROJECT_ID",